corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-cipher-suite.md

-The dependencies on Corda Crypto API are shown in the diagram bellow.
+The dependencies on the Corda Crypto API are shown in the diagram below.